 Read about catchment areas in Newport.

-- Closing date for applications is 14 January 2019
+The closing date for applications was 14 January 2019 with decisions issued 16 April 2019.

 When you make your application for school you will be asked to confirm your school preferences, have you considered a Welsh-medium education for your child?